Pangasinan: American Colonial Era

 Manuel L. Quezon was inaugurated as the first president of the Commonwealth of the Philippines with collaboration from the United States of America on November 15, 1935.

 The 21st Infantry Division were stationed in Pangasinan during the pre-World War II era.
 Anti-Japanese Imperial military operations included the fall of Bataan and Corregidor along with aiding the USAFFE ground force from January to May 1942 and the Japanese Insurgencies and Allied Liberation in Pangasinan from 1942 to 1945.

-Philippine Republic

-1946–1986
+Postwar era

 After the declaration of Independence on July 4, 1946, Eugenio Perez, a Liberal Party congressman representing the fourth district of Pangasinan, was elected Speaker of the lower Legislative House.
 He led the House until 1953 when the Nacionalista Party became the dominant party.